avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### December 6th, 2020:

+I have pushed forward with the "streamed logging" that I proposed to Dr. Ghassemi last week.
+The idea is that the raspberry pi periodically sends it's logs to the server, rather than store them on the pi itself.
+This reduces further the chance that ssh'ing into the pi would be necessary for the user.
+I have written a sort of 'proof of concept', but it is far from perfect.
+A number of issue cropped up, mostly having to do with serializing access to the log files in the multiprocessing module.
+It seems that python's logger module does not support this, so I had to work with my own logging mechanism.

 ##### November 30th, 2020:

 I want to set up a python virtual environment so as to keep this application away from whatever else might be going on in the system, however I've ran into some off import issues that I have been unable to resolve.